Storm’s Natasha Howard denies domestic-abuse allegations, accuses wife of stabbing her and taking nearly $600,000

 On July 13, Jacqueline tweeted: “Most victims don’t even know they’re victims until it’s near the end.
 The physical part is almost, ALWAYS the last step.
 I was I isolated, manipulated, mentally, spiritually, and verbally a bused before I even realized I was in a DV relationship.
 Believe it or not that was the easy part.
 Realizing it.
 Doing something about it was entirely different.”

-But Natasha asserted in court documents that Jacqueline had initiated the confrontation, which resulted in a pair of broken apartment doors.
+But Natasha asserted in court documents Jacqueline had initiated the confrontation, which resulted in a pair of broken apartment doors.

 “Jackyy was furious, and she did the damage to the apartment,” Natasha said.
 “The damage was caused by her.
 I did not cause that damage.
 She posted the video on Twitter and included tweets insinuating I broke the doors, and I perpetrated acts of violence against her.
 That is false.”

-Natasha, who is reportedly earning $115,000 this season and will make $117,000 in 2020, said in court documents that she has financially supported the couple since they met in August 2016.
+Natasha, who is reportedly earning $115,000 this season and will make $117,000 in 2020, said in court documents she has financially supported the couple since they met in August 2016.

 The couple separated July 2, according to court documents.